 Tag: Rainforest

-We’re Donald Brown & Anna Smith—57 and 56—and Jaco Beach felt like the right kind of reset.
-Our home base was a Beach‑Side Airbnb Apartment in Jaco—quiet when we needed downtime, close to the water when we wanted surf and sunset.
+My name is Raymond Harris, I’m 38, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+I stayed in a Modern Airbnb Vacation Apartment in Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.
 I also dropped by Mynt Lounge Jaco for a late drink and chill music.

 I kept days simple and active.
-I started with Hookah at Mynt Lounge in Jaco, then fit in Tarcoles Crocodile Bridge.
-Midweek I added Soda Jaco Rustico Restaurant and wrapped up with Mynt Bar and Lounge.
+I started with Jaco Vice Nightclub, then fit in Mynt Bar and Lounge.
+Midweek I added Puddlefish Brewery Restaurant and wrapped up with Street Art and Graffiti Walking Tour.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 I liked mixing beach time with short rides to nearby spots—Herradura’s marina, Playa Hermosa’s surf, and the shops around Jaco Walk.
 On another day I pushed farther: Tarcoles for the bridge overlook, Quepos and Manuel Antonio for emerald coves, or Parrita’s quiet backroads.
 It’s all close enough for relaxed day trips.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.